GerganaTaneva/IS-Introduction-to-Programming/week 02/README.md

 # IS-Introduction-to-Programming
- tasks for deviding numbers, if : )
+ tasks for dividing numbers, if : )